morganthomas/zkp-mooc-lab-solution/README.md

 # Nix setup

-To get a dev shell with circom:
+To get a dev shell with circom and nodejs:

 ```
 nix develop
 ```

+Then `npm install`, etc.